joshuatrobertson/Group1Project/Report/03-UX-Design/README.md

 * 100% of respondents agreed that *DistractAbility* "does a good job of demonstrating the problem of heightened distractibility in the context of COVID-19".

 **Impact**
+* This unanimous support for our hypothesis has given us confidence that our application has successfully met the 'serious' side of serious play.

 <p align="center">
   <img src="SecondSurvey/representative.png" width="500"/>